litteratursiden/ddb-cover-service-php-client/README.md

+# Api Client for DDF Cover Service

-# This service provides covers for library materials indexed by isbn, issn, faust, pid.
+This is a PHP Api Client for DDF Cover Service.
+This service provides covers for library materials indexed by isbn, issn, faust, pid.
 The service is provided by [Danskernes Digitale Bibliotek](https://www.danskernesdigitalebibliotek.dk/)

 ### Authentication notes